ucsb-seclab/SECrow/README.md

 - Install requirements from `sample-implementation/requirements.txt` by using command `pip3 install -r requirements.txt` from within the venv
 - If missing: install bluetooth bindings using `sudo apt-get install bluetooth` and `sudo apt-get install pybluez`
 - Once everything is installed, find the Bluetooth Address using `hciconfig`
-- Replace this address within the `sample-implementation` python files listed below prior to running them
+- Replace this address within the `sample-implementation` python files listed below prior to running them.
+Within the code the location to change this address is within the paramater `serverAddress`.

+**Alternative to above instructions for Raspberry Pi** If you have issues setting up the Raspberry Pi, you can download our working copy of RaspbianOS that contains all the code required for running the SECrow code.
+You can download this image [here](https://drive.google.com/file/d/1-Oivi3WmQ-9zbxQEWXYzbTLC94_ZG4pO/view?usp=sharing).

+- You can use this image and flash it on the SD Card used within your RaspberryPi.
+- Once the Pi is operational, you can find all needed code files within `~/Documents/`

+### Code Heirarchy

 Here are the different folders containing code for the following